 Strategy (B.1.1).
-Minimize the threat of releases of and from the management of hazardous and solid wastes to the environment.
+Minimize the threat of environmental pollution from the management of hazardous and solid wastes.

-MDEQ issues permits and other approvals, and provides training and certification of operators to facilities that generate, dispose of, treat, or store wastes to ensure that those wastes do not adversely impact the environment or pose a public health risk.
-MDEQ also coordinates with each county, regional solid waste authority or municipality as the case may be on the development and implementation of a local solid waste management plan to ensure solid waste management needs are met.
+MDEQ issues permits, operator certifications, and other approvals, and provides guidance and training to facilities that generate, dispose of, treat, or store wastes to ensure that those wastes do not adversely impact the environment or pose a public health risk.
+MDEQ also coordinates with each county, regional solid waste authority, or municipality as the case may be on the development and implementation of a local solid waste management plan to ensure solid waste management needs are met.

-- Output: Number of waste permits issued. - Efficiency: Percentage of waste permits issued in a timely manner. - Task (B.1.1): Update state waste management regulations as necessary to ensure consistency and compliance with state and federal laws and to address directives from the Commission on Environmental Quality. - Task (B.1.1.2): Issue, modify, and renew solid waste management, hazardous waste management, and UIC permits to ensure proper management of hazardous and nonhazardous solid waste. - Task (B.1.1.3): Ensure that solid waste and hazardous waste facilities meet applicable financial assurance requirements. - Task (B.1.1.4): Ensure that landfills, rubbish sites, and UIC wells are designed and constructed properly through onsite inspections and review of quality assurance reports.
+- Output: Number of waste permits issued. - Efficiency: Percentage of waste permits issued in a timely manner. - Task (B.1.1): Update state waste management regulations as necessary to ensure consistency and compliance with state and federal laws and to address directives from the Mississippi Commission on Environmental Quality. - Task (B.1.1.2): Issue, modify, and renew solid waste management, hazardous waste management, and UIC permits to ensure proper management of hazardous and nonhazardous solid waste. - Task (B.1.1.3): Ensure that solid waste and hazardous waste facilities meet applicable financial assurance requirements. - Task (B.1.1.4): Ensure that solid waste management facilities and UIC wells are designed and constructed properly through onsite inspections and review of quality assurance reports.

-• Task (B.1.1.5): Ensure that each local government has developed and is implementing an approved local solid waste management plan that describes how the local government intends to manage solid wastes for the twenty (20) year period.
+• Task (B.1.1.5): Ensure that each local government has developed and is implementing an approved local solid waste management plan that describes how the local government intends to manage solid wastes for a twenty (20) year period.

 Strategy (B.1.2).
-Minimize and control releases from solid and hazardous waste management facilities and UIC wells into the environment through necessary inspections, compliance, and enforcement actions.
+Minimize or prevent releases from solid and hazardous waste management facilities and UIC wells into the environment through necessary inspections, compliance, and enforcement actions.

-- Output: Number of waste management facilities. - Output: Number of UIC wells. - Efficiency: Percentage of waste facilities inspected. - Efficiency: Percentage of inspected waste facilities in compliance with regulatory requirements. - Efficiency: Percentage of hazardous waste facility inspections completed in accordance with the inspection approved EPA Work Plan. - Efficiency: Percentage of UIC wells in compliance with regulatory requirements. - Task (B.1.2.1): Inspect facilities that manage solid or hazardous waste and that subsurface inject liquid wastes. - Task (B.1.2.2): Issue inspection reports and, when necessary, initiate enforcement actions in a consistent and timely manner. - Task (B.1.2.3): Respond appropriately to citizen inquiries and complaints in a consistent and timely manner. - Task (B.1.2.4): Maximize voluntary compliance with environmental laws and regulations by providing educational outreach to businesses and units of local government.
+- Output: Number of waste management facilities. - Output: Number of UIC wells. - Efficiency: Percentage of waste facilities inspected. - Efficiency: Percentage of inspected waste facilities in compliance with regulatory requirements. - Efficiency: Percentage of hazardous waste facility inspections completed in accordance with the approved EPA Work Plan. - Efficiency: Percentage of UIC wells in compliance with regulatory requirements. - Task (B.1.2.1): Inspect facilities that manage solid or hazardous waste. - Task (B.1.2.2): Issue inspection reports and, when necessary, initiate enforcement actions in a consistent and timely manner. - Task (B.1.2.3): Respond appropriately to citizen inquiries and complaints. - Task (B.1.2.4): Maximize voluntary compliance with environmental laws and regulations by providing educational outreach to businesses and units of local governments.